University of Washington Winds

 Timothy Salzman, conductor

 The University of Washington Wind Ensemble is the select wind ensemble at the UW and is comprised of the finest wind and percussion players on campus.
-The UW Wind Ensemble has performed at a number of prestigious music conventions, has presented several world premiere performances of outstanding new music for the wind band and, at the invitation of the All Japan Band Association, undertook a highly acclaimed nine-day concert tour of the Kansai region of Japan in March of 2004, returning for a more extensive tour of that country in March of 2007.
+Under Professor Salzman’s direction the University of Washington Wind Ensemble has performed at a number of prestigious music conventions, has presented several world premiere performances of outstanding new music for wind band and in 2004, undertook a highly acclaimed nine-day concert tour of the Kansai region of Japan returning for more extensive tours of that country in 2007 and 2010.
+The UW Wind Ensemble presented several concerts in the main concert venues of Beijing, China in March of 2013, including a sold-out concert in the National Center for the Performing Arts in Tiananmen Square.
 In the spring of 2006, the ensemble was invited by the Seattle Symphony Orchestra to present a concert at Benaroya Hall as a part of the Symphony’s Made in America Festival.
-The London Financial Times review of the concert applauded “music of surprising sophistiation…Cindy McTee’s Finish Line pulsated energetically and William Bolcom’s Song was simply gorgeous.”
-The UW Wind Ensemble has also collaborated with a number of internationally renowned guest artists, conductors and composers including Eddie Daniels, Steve Houghton, Allen Vizzutti, James Walker, Douglas Yeo, Leigh Howard Stevens, David Maslanka, Michael Colgrass, Cindy McTee, Eric Ewazen and David Stanhope.
-Membership, based on audition (see here for more information on auditions and other news), is open to the entire student body regardless of major field of study.
-Rehearsals are Tuesday and Thursday from 3:30 to 5:30 PM in Meany Hall, room 268.
+The London Financial Times review of the concert applauded “music of surprising sophistication…Cindy McTee’s Finish Line pulsated energetically and William Bolcom’s Song was simply gorgeous.”
+Subsequent to the 2006 performance the ensemble was invited for return appearances on Seattle Symphony concert series in 2007, 2008 and, most recently in 2011 when Maestro Gerard Schwarz conducted the ensemble.
+The UW Wind Ensemble has also collaborated with a number of internationally renowned guest artists, conductors and composers including Eddie Daniels, Steve Houghton, Allen Vizzutti, James Walker, Douglas Yeo, Leigh Howard Stevens, David Maslanka, Michael Colgrass, Cindy McTee, Eric Ewazen, Satoshi Yagisawa, David Stanhope and Huck Hodge.
+In July of 2008 Nihon Pals, a music education resource company based in Osaka, Japan, released a set of instructional DVDs regarding the subject of building ensemble musicality featuring Professor Salzman and the UW Wind Ensemble.
+Membership, based on audition, is open to the entire student body regardless of major field of study.
+Additional opportunities for student involvement in University of Washington instrumental organizations include the Symphonic Band, the Concert Band, the Campus Band, the 240-member Husky Marching Band, two jazz ensembles, several combos and the UW Symphony Orchestra.

 Steven Morrison, conductor

 The Symphonic Band is the second auditioned wind group at the University of Washington, performing a repertoire of classic and contemporary wind music.
 Membership is open to students from all schools and departments of the University of Washington.
-Rehearsals will take place during Winter and Spring Quarters 2010 and will be held on Monday and Wednesday afternoons from 3:30 to 5:20 PM in the School of Music, room 35.
+Rehearsals will take place during Fall, Winter and Spring Quarters and will be held on Monday and Wednesday afternoons from 3:30 to 5:20 PM in the School of Music, room 35.
 The Symphonic Band performs at least one on-campus concert per quarter with occasional off-campus performances.

 Concert Band/Campus Band